Nhorning/NM_Analysis/README.md

 2. What variables predict that.

-NMP has committed to using parts of this analysis in one or more of their publications (it has already utilized one of the resulting graphics in their [2017 annual review](https://www.nepalmonitor.org/blog/2018/07/27/the-nepal-peace-monitor-annual-review-2017/)), and to distributing some of the broader implications as a post on their analysis blog.
+NMP has committed to using parts of this analysis in one or more of their publications (it has already utilized one of the resulting graphics in their [2017 annual review](https://www.nepalmonitor.org/blog/2018/07/27/the-nepal-peace-monitor-annual-review-2017/)), and to having the findings presented at it's annual planning meeting in march of 2019.
 The project has no shortage of GIS/Mapping capacity, so map based visualizations will not be utilised.

 ## Datasets